wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 --- abstract

-RFC 8806 (often called "LocalRoot") defines a mechanism whereby a recursive resolver can fetch the contents of an entire zone and place this information into the resolver's cache.
+RFC 8806 (often called "LocalRoot") defines a mechanism whereby a recursive resolver can fetch the contents of an entire IANA root zone and place this information into the resolver's cache.

 This has several benefits, including increased reliability, increased